vemines/cv_page/README.md

 # My CV page write with flutter

-build with --release tag for deloy. it add "assets/" with var $prefixAsset flutter build web --no-tree-shake-icons --release
+flutter build web --no-tree-shake-icons --release manual move all folder in assets/assets to assets/